oracle/graal/substratevm/REFLECTION.md

-# Reflection on Native Image
+# Reflection Use in Native Images

 Java reflection support (the `java.lang.reflect.*` API) enables Java code to examine its own classes, methods and fields and their properties at runtime.